1 Corinthians 15:29-32 “Baptized for the dead” meaning

 The true meaning can be ascertained, by taking into consideration the context:

 Evidently, some in Corinth doubted resurrection of the dead and this included Christ, as Paul mentions.
-So, Paul asks what should we do if this was true?
-We would have been baptized in the name of dead people (AKA: for dead people), including Christ!
+But apparently they did not take into consideration Christ’s resurrection.
+Paul tries to knock them to their senses.
+He asks, what should we do if this was true?
+We would have been baptized in the name of a dead Christ!
 So, what value is it to be baptized for someone who is dead?
 There’s no hope.
 We might as well party as if there’s no future!

-Paul emphasizes how important it is to believe in the resurrection of dead people, especially of Christ.
+Paul then emphasizes how important it is to believe in the resurrection of dead people, whether it is celestial (spiritual) or terrestrial (fleshly/earthly), especially of Christ!

 See The resurrection of the good and bad